tmtsoftware/esw/docs/src/main/technical/agent-service-tech.md

 The functionality of Agent Service is flexible and can be used to provide a more resilient OSW by allowing the operator of the telescope to easily respond to unexpected failures.
 For instance, the `Sequence Manager` itself can be created using the Agent Service.
-In this use case, a future operations user interface will allow the operator to start a new `Sequence Manager` on a backup machine in the case where the machine running the `Sequence Manager` has failed.
+In this use case, a future operation's user interface will allow the operator to start a new `Sequence Manager` on a backup machine in the case where the machine running the `Sequence Manager` has failed.
 This kind of scenario can in many cases reduce or eliminate OSW down-time due to machine failures.